Gutenberg, Johann (c.1400–1468)

 page and a Catholicon (a kind of vocabulary).
 After 1460 he seems to have

-abandoned printing, and in 1465 he recieved a pension from archbishop Adolph
+abandoned printing, and in 1465 he received a pension from archbishop Adolph

 printing.
 Errors could be corrected and the letters used again and